 Total remuneration comprises salary, allowances, annual discretionary bonus and pension contributions.
-In determining the level of award of variable pay (annual bonus), the Bank has a policy to assess the extent to which performance has been achieved.
+In determining the level of award of variable pay (annual bonus), the Bank has a policy to assess the extent to which objectives have been achieved.
 The Bank does not apply a formulaic approach on the grounds that this may encourage inappropriate risk taking.
-The annual bonus awarded to an individual is discretionary and is dependent on an individuals performance.
+The annual bonus awarded to an individual is discretionary and is dependent on an individual's performance.